laravel/jetstream-docs/src/features/api.md

 ],
 ```

-If you did not initially install Jetstream with the `--api` option, you may also need to run the `install:api` Artisan command in order to create the `routes/api.php` file and install Laravel Sanctum:
+If you did not initially install Jetstream with the `--api` option, you may also need to execute the `install:api` Artisan command in order to create the `routes/api.php` file and install Laravel Sanctum:

 ```shell
 php artisan install:api